DNA-styx/SBPP-Windmill-Dashboard/README.md

 ### Known issues

-* Default theme pop-up will appear off screen on mobile.
+* Default theme admin pop-up will appear off screen on mobile.
 Best use desktop for complex admin functions.
 * If text does not display on any pages not themed, switch to the light theme to make it visable.

 See the [open issues](https://github.com/DNA-styx/sbpp-windmill-dashboard/issues) for a list of known issues and the todo list.